rackerlabs/rackspace-how-to/content/cloud-servers/general-package-installation-guidelines.md

 product_url: cloud-servers
 ---

-This article helps you make the adaptations needed to apply a given set of instructions to your Linux&reg; Cloud Server.
+This article shows you how to use package managers to make adaptations to your Linux&reg; Cloud Server.
 The procedure for installing packages is similar across Linux distributions.

 ### Package managers and repositories